IAF Launchpad Mentorship Programme

 Application Process for Mentees

-Mentees for the 2021/2022 IAF Launchpad Mentorship Programme are selected through a competitive and open application process.
+Mentees for the 2023 IAF Launchpad Mentorship Programme are selected through a competitive and open application process.
 Candidates from any country are welcome to apply.
-Eligible candidates are within 5 years of completing their terminal degree (NOT in school) or a job/career change.
+Eligible candidates are within 10 years of completing their terminal degree (NOT in school) or a job/career change.
 Although there are no age restrictions to the IAF Launchpad Mentorship Programme, Mentee applications between 25-40 years of age will be prioritized.
-To apply, you will fill in the application form below by December 3, 2021.
-In this application form, you will need to upload your resume and at least one recommendation letter from an IAF member organisation.
-Be sure to have these ready when you begin your application.
+Applications will open on December 1, 2022.
+In the application, you will need to prepare to provide your resume and at least one letter of recommendation from an IAF member organisation.

 Successfully selected Mentees will be paired for one-on-one mentorship based on multiple factors within the application process.